danielmcclure/advanced-activecampaign-tracking/README.md

 # Advanced ActiveCampaign Site Tracking

+> Note: This plugin is no longer actively maintained.

 This is a WordPress plugin that adds an enhanced version of the official ActiveCampaign Site Tracking code that automatically passes through users emails whilst they are logged in.
 Once logged out a site user’s activity can still be tracked via cookies when interacting with ActiveCampaign forms or tagged email.

 > This plugin is developed for use with an [ActiveCampaign](https://themodernentrepreneur.com/link/activecampaign) account.